Furasque/RipDroid/README.md

 > [!IMPORTANT]
 > Only what the creator deemed important infos are printed out when the `--raw` option is not selected.
 > Some details are overlooked if not provided (For the accounts : only SSO not from google services are printed).

+## License
+This project is released under the [Unlicense](https://unlicense.org), placing it in the public domain.
+You are free to use, modify, and distribute it however you like, as long as you comply with applicable laws.
+While crediting the original author is appreciated, it is not required.